 She spent her executive career in international media and telecoms, with over 20 years at Liberty Global.
 She was responsible for Liberty Global’s investments across Europe and Asia, most particularly the partnership with Sumitomo Corporation that created J:COM, Japan’s leading broadband cable group.

 In 2010 Miranda led the multi-billion dollar sale of Liberty’s Japanese interests.
-She joined the board of Liberty Global in 2010.
+She joined the board of Liberty Global in 2010, and of Liberty Latin America in 2018.

 Her current roles include: